 Above.
 Fetal Heart.
-Normal 4 chamber view with LV (left ventricle) and ascending aorta identified.
-The color Doppler indicates the aortic blood flow is, as expected, towards (red) the transducer.
+Normal 4 chamber view.
+The LV (left ventricle) and the ascending aorta are identified.
+The color Doppler indicates the aortic blood flow is, as expected, towards the transducer (red).

 Above.
 Fetal Heart.
 Normal LVOT (Left ventricular outflow tract).
-Note LV (left ventricle) with the aorta and aortic valve visible.
+Note the LV (left ventricle) with the aorta and the aortic valve is visible.
 This represents a key view (circled in red) for defining a VSD (ventricular septal defect).

 Above.
 Fetal Heart.
 Normal.
 A short axis view demonstrating the RV (right ventricle), the MPA (main pulmonary artery), and the PV (pulmonary valve).
 In this view, the aorta is seen as the MPA crosses over it.

 Above.
-Fetoscopy, FETO.
+Fetal Endoscopic Tracheal Occlusion (FETO).
 This fetal video demonstrates placement of a small fetoscope within the trachea and placement of a detachable balloon to complete the fetal endoscopic tracheal occlusion in cases of severe congenital diaphragmatic hernia.